 Erik: Good to see you, too, old friend.

 Hank staying behind with Charles and taking care of him for a decade.
+James McAvoy even joked about the inherent slash-iness of the two characters in this interview.

-Narm Charm: The 1973 scenes may look a tad colorful and flamboyant, if not outright dorky, to a 21st Century audience.
+Narm Charm: The 1973 scenes may look a tad colorful and flamboyant, if not outright dorky, to a 21st century audience.
 But they really do give an authentic '70s feel and even add to the tension.

 Making Kitty the key to sending people into the past may have been an attempt to placate the fans who were mad that Logan was sent back instead of her.
 In this case, it's something that only pleased some of the base.

-Ships That Pass In The Night: Blink and Warpath have been fairly popular with fans, despite the two of them not sharing any dialogue with each other.
+Ships That Pass in the Night: Blink and Warpath have been fairly popular with fans, despite the two of them not sharing any dialogue with each other.

-The special effects are extremely top notch, but there are times when the 70s-era Sentinels (notably the one that Magneto places metal into on the train) look off.
+The special effects are extremely top notch, but there are times when the '70s-era Sentinels (notably the one that Magneto places metal into on the train) look off.

 In the stinger, Apocalypse's pyramid-forming looks a bit on the Conspicuous CG side.